switchtrue/frosty/README.md

 - **jobs** *(mandatory)*: This contains a list of named jobs that frosty will run.
 Each "job" should be a discreet task to run to backup another program.
 Each job will be timed and marked as a success or failure in the report.
 - **jobs.name** *(mandatory)*: The name of this job.
 This will be included in any reporting and must be unique throughout the config file.
 - **jobs.command** *(mandatory)*: The commands to execute to run this job.
-If you have a particularly complicated backup script it is recommended that you save this in a separate file and invoke that file from the `script` property (e.g `"script": ["./path/to/my/script.sh"]`).
+This can only be a single command with no arguments - if you require a non-trivial backup script it is recommended that you save this in a separate file and invoke that file from the `command` property (e.g `"command": ["./path/to/my/script.sh"]`).
 - **reporting**: This will contain information for optionally configuring how reports of each backup managed.
 For now, only email reports are supported.
 - **reporting.email**: This contains the configuration for email reports.
 - **reporting.email.smtp.host** *(mandatory)*: The host name of the SMTP server to use.